shuozh/Spinning-Parallelogram-Operator/README.md

 Run demo.m
 (This software is tested using Matlab 2013a with Windows 7 64bit environment)

+input: the complete light field image, where x,y changes in the angular domain firstly and the spatial domain secondly.

 ### Time log:

 2017.06.21 The package released.